hutchig/qtips/README.md

 # qtips
-A repository for tips about Quarkus
+A repository for storing text and code for the QTips blog.

+You can find all the Quarkus tips that are in the QTips blog [here](qtipos.io